hypertrack/live-app-ios/README.md

 ```

 #### Step 4.
 Create HyperTrack user
 The next thing that you need to do is to create a HyperTrack user.
-It helps us tag the location/activity data with the user and share their live location status with friends.
+It helps us tag the location/activity data with the user and share their Live Location status with friends.
 More details about the function here(https://docs.hypertrack.com/sdks/ios/basic.html#step-1-create-sdk-user).

 When the user is created, we need to start tracking his location and activity.
 Call the following method to do so ```HyperTrack.startTracking()```